Illustration showing the Role of DAOs in DeFi Governance, with DAO hierarchy and DeFi shield icons over a glowing decentralized network background.

 How the Role of DAOs in DeFi Governance Is Transforming DEXs

 As decentralized finance (DeFi) continues to mature, the role of DAOs in DeFi governance is taking center stage.
-DeFi was designed to remove traditional intermediaries—no banks, no gatekeepers—just users, smart contracts, and financial freedom.
-But as protocols grow more complex, the question of governance has become impossible to ignore: who gets to decide what happens next?
+DeFi removes traditional intermediaries—eliminating banks and gatekeepers—by connecting users, smart contracts, and financial freedom.
+However, as protocols become increasingly complex, the question of governance has become impossible to ignore: Who gets to decide what happens next?

 Combined with innovations like Automated Market Makers (AMMs), this new model of governance is helping DeFi stay true to its roots—open, transparent, and truly decentralized.